pink-gorilla/ui-pprint-frisk/README.md

 ## Demo:

-Run `npm install` to download dependencies.
+Run `npm install` to download npm dependencies.

 Run `lein demo` to run the demo app.
+This will run a web server at port 8000 with lots of examples of ui components.

 Run `lein embed` to see how to embed pinkie ui components in ordinary html pages.

 ## Dev

+Add a dependency to your clojurescript project, and you are good to go.
+Note that we use shadow-cljs which allows easy management of npm dependencies.

 If there are problems in using vega with errors to "buffer" then do this in your project: